DarrenB84/MyWebSite/README.md

 ![](images/learningstyle.png)

-For the third test I chose the **Big Five Personality Tests** via url: https://www.truity.com/view/tests/big-five-personality My results scored me higher in the Openness %67% and Neuroticism 83%.
+For the third test I chose the **Big Five Personality Tests** via url: https://www.truity.com/view/tests/big-five-personality My results scored me higher in the Openness 67% and Neuroticism 83%.
 ![](images/ocean.png)

+**What the results mean for me;**
+I see that these results indicate that I am a quiet person in group situations who learns best with a hands on approach over book studies.
+I can relate to this and feel that I like IT because I can see the results of my work develop in front of me.
+The results may also indicate that I might be too hard on myself and view myself in a negative light.
+I think with more education and success my mind set and confidence in myself can grow in a more positive direction.